plapicola/feedback_mailer/README.md

 # Feedback Mailer

-This application is a microservice as a part of the larger FeedbackLoop project intended to alleviate the challenge of sourcing feedback between members of projects completed throughout the Turing School of Software and Design curriculum.
+This application is a microservice, which is part of the larger FeedbackLoop project.
+The project intends to alleviate the challenge of sourcing feedback between members of projects completed throughout the Turing School of Software and Design curriculum.

 ## Getting Started